Kintyre/ksconf/README.md

                               [-k PRESERVE_KEY]
                               FILE [FILE ...]

     The minimize command will allow for the removal of all default-ish settings from a target configuration files.
     In theory, this allows for a cleaner upgrade, and fewer duplicate settings.

     positional arguments:
-      FILE                  The default configuration file(s) used to determine what base settings are unncessary to keep in the target file.
+      FILE                  The default configuration file(s) used to determine what base settings are unnecessary to keep in the target file.

     optional arguments: